danielrosehill/AI-Stack-Oct-2025/README.md

 Once or twice a year, usually around winter, I organize all my GitHub repositories - consolidating, deleting old ones, creating new ones.
 Part of this process is documenting my AI stack.

-Friends and clients frequently ask: "With so much on the market, what do you think is good?"
-This document serves multiple purposes:
+Friends and clients sometimes ask: "With so much on the market, what are you using?"
+This document captures:

-1. **Recommendations**: A reference for people looking to build their own AI stack
+1. What I'm currently using for different tasks
-2. **Evolution tracking**: The AI space moves so rapidly you could version control your stack monthly.
-I note what I'm adding, dropping, and why I find something valuable
+2. Why I've picked up or dropped certain tools
-3. **Budget planning**: Transparency about what AI tooling actually costs at different levels
+3. What these things actually cost

-This is a fluid, evolving entity.
-The pace of evolution in AI is so rapid that this is truly a point-in-time snapshot.
+The AI space moves quickly enough that these notes could be out of date in months, but I find it useful to document where things stand.

 ## Core Infrastructure